All Products

 Note

-After the reference value for the amounts of retrieved Cold Archive and Deep Cold Archive objects is exceeded, you can still submit a restore request.
-The restore request is queued, and the time that the restore task takes to complete may be longer than the expected time that corresponds to the selected priority.
+You can still submit restoration requests after the reference quotas for Cold Archive and Deep Cold Archive objects are exceeded.
+The restore request is queued, and the time required to complete the restore task may be longer than the expected time corresponding to the selected priority.

 Duration of the restored state

-The following table describes the duration of the restored state of objects in different storage classes.
+The following table describes the duration of the restored state for objects in different storage classes.

 Storage class